HenrikWM/NNUG_GWAB2014/FASIT.md

 ### Create a Virtual Network

-Now that you have the neccessary certificates you can create the network.
+Now that you have the necessary certificates you can create the network.

 1. Go to the Azure Management Portal > Networks > and click on "Create a virtual network.
 2. Provide the following: